mnaamani/otr4-em/doc/API.md

         console.log(account.fingerprint);
     });

+Creating an instance tag for account/protocol:

+   alice.generateInstag("alice@jabber.org","xmpp",function(err,instag){
+        if(err){
+            //something went wrong
+            console.log("failed to generate instance tag.",err);
+        }else{
+            console.log("new instance tag:",instag);
+        }
+   });

 ## UserState()
-The UserState holds keys and fingerprints in memory.
-It exposes methods to read/write these keys and fingerprints to the file system, as well as methods to generate them.
+The UserState holds keys, fingerprints and instance tags in memory.
+It exposes methods to read/write them to the file system, as well as methods to generate them.

 	var libotr = require("otr4-em");
 	var userstate = new libotr.UserState();